Facts and Figures

-We have made it our goal to reduce the worldwide lost time injury rate per one million working hours to 0.5 at most by 2025.
+We have made it our goal to reduce the worldwide lost time injury rate per two hundred thousand working hours to 0.1 at most by 2025.

-For 2018, we will adapt our reporting on accidents to the recommendations of the International Council of Chemical Associations (ICCA), the European Chemical Industry Council (CEFIC) and the German Chemicals Industry Association (VCI).
-To implement these recommendations, we also have to convert our targets.
+Beginning in 2018, we adapted our reporting on accidents to the recommendations of the International Council of Chemical Associations (ICCA), the European Chemical Industry Council (CEFIC) and the German Chemicals Industry Association (VCI).
+To implement these recommendations, we also had to convert our targets.
 Consequently, our goal from 2018 onward is to reduce occupational safety incidents to a rate of no more than 0.1 per 200,000 working hours by 2025 (previous goal: a rate of no more than 0.5 incidents per one million working hours).